Honoring a Friendship

 Continuing the Legacy

-This year, The Foundation for Delaware County made a $100,000 contribution from the funds to the Taylor Hospital Foundation to support scholarships for medical students and to beautify the grounds of the memorial garden at Asana Hospice in Ridley Park.
+In 2018, The Foundation for Delaware County made a $100,000 contribution from the funds to The Community’s Foundation to beautify the grounds of the memorial garden at Asana Hospice in Ridley Park.

 Dr. Erb Jr. says he has been very satisfied with how the funds have been managed since their creation.
 “Over the years, it grew and grew and grew.”